denten-books/plain-text/2-device.md

 device is in part an artifact of an unfortunate translation from the Russian *priem*.
 The word would be better translated as "technique," in the sense of "method," "approach," or "procedure."
-Device contains these meanings as well, but in modern usage, it often carries a more concrete connotation, as "an object, machine, or piece of equipment that has been made for a special purpose" [@_device_2016].
+Device contains these meanings as well, but in modern usage, it often carries a more concrete connotation, as an "object, machine, or piece of equipment that has been made for a special purpose" [@_device_2016].
 "Laying bare the device," for Viktor Shklovsky, the Russian formalist critic who coined the phrase at the turn of the twentieth century, meant making explicit the implied mechanisms of literary trope,